Reflected random walks and unstable Martin boundary: Introduction

 \subsubsection{Martin boundary theory for non-homogeneous Markov chains}

 For such processes, the problem of explicitly describing the Martin compactification, or the Green functions asymptotics, is usually highly complex, and only few results are available in the literature.
-For random walks on non-homogeneous trees, the Martin boundary is described by Cartier~\cite{Ca-71}.
-Alili and Doney~\cite{AlDo-01} identify the Martin boundary for a space-time random walk $S(n)=(Z(n),n)$ for a homogeneous random walk $Z$ on $\Z$ killed when hitting the negative half-line.
+For random walks on non-homogeneous trees, the Martin boundary is described by Cartier~\cite{Ca-71}; for random walks on trees with bounded jumps, see \cite{PiWo-87}; for random walks on hyperbolic graphs with spectral radius less than one, see \cite{An-88}.

+Alili and Doney~\cite{AlDo-01} identify the Martin boundary for a space-time random walk $S(n)=(Z(n),n)$, when $Z$ is a homogeneous random walk on $\Z$ killed when hitting the negative half-line.
 Doob~\cite{Do-59} identifies the Martin boundary for Brownian motion on a half-space, by using an explicit form of the Green function.
-All these results are obtained by using the one-dimensional structure of the process.
+The results in \cite{Do-59,AlDo-01} are obtained by using the one-dimensional structure of the process.

 In dimension two, a complex analysis method (based on the study of elliptic curves) is proposed by Kurkova and Malyshev~\cite{KuMa-98} to identify and classify the Martin boundary for reflected nearest neighbor random walks with drift in $\N\times\Z$ and $\N^2$ ($\N$ denoting the set of non-negative integers $\{0,1,2,\ldots\}$).
 In particular, although not put forward explicitly as such, \cite[Thm.~2.6]{KuMa-98} contains an instability result of the Martin boundary (similar to the one we prove in our paper).
 This analytic approach was actually initially introduced by Malyshev \cite{Ma-70,Ma-72,Ma-73} in his study of stationary distributions of ergodic random walks in the quarter plane.
 Let us also mention the work \cite{KuRa-11}, where the second and third authors of the present article compute the Martin boundary of killed random walks in the quadrant, developing Malyshev's approach to that context.
 We emphasize that in \cite{KuMa-98,KuRa-11}, exact asymptotics of the Green function (not only of the Martin kernel) are derived.